nyumathclinic/core-ua_111_course_book/_sources/landing_page.md

 # From Data to Discovery
-## Fall 2022 CORE-UA 111
+## Spring 2021 CORE-UA 111

-This site is intended to serve as reference for students enrolled in the Fall 2022 New York Univeristy quantitave reasoning course CORE-US 111 From Data to Discovery taught by Prof. Corrin Clarkson.
+This site is intended to serve as reference for students enrolled in the Spring 2021 New York Univeristy quantitave reasoning course CORE-US 111 From Data to Discovery taught by Prof. Corrin Clarkson.